Posted June 2017 by NZCU Baywide

 If the original lender defaults on the loan you’ve guaranteed, this is also recorded as lenders look to you for repayment.

 We’ve talked at length in the past about how this credit report is used by financial institutions to measure your eligibility for anything from a loan application through to signing up for certain utilities.

 A default as the result of a guaranteed loan gone bad could put you at risk of hurting your credit score, not to mention risk further marks on your record if you’re unable to meet these unexpected repayments.

 With your credit score on the decline, it would be that much more difficult to apply for finance to consolidate your debts, or at the very least see you paying a higher interest rate on any loans you are approved for.

-So you’ve weighed up the pro’s and con’s, but you still can’t quite decide if being a guarantor is worth the risk.
 To make the decision easier, here’s a few questions you should ask yourself before you sign on the dotted line.

 - What would you be willing to risk as security, and how would you feel if that item was repossessed if the money can’t be paid back?

 - Is the borrower financially responsible, and do you feel they’re capable of repaying the loan?